transmedia-puzzles/transmedia-puzzles.github.io/syllabus.md

 * Solve a variety of puzzle types.
 * Build some simple puzzles, based on established forms.
 * Exposure to 1 or 2 puzzlemaking tools.
+* Using spreadsheets to organize your puzzle design.

 ### Week 2